 Photo of the Oval above, courtesy of Martin Green

-This was an excellent finale to an almost perfect season for the Youth - Blues North Cup, WRU Cup (shared) and Blues Division BB League winners.
+2017-18 was an almost perfect season for the Youth - Blues North Cup, WRU Cup (shared) and Blues Division BB League winners.

 Treorchy 32-24 Rhydyfelin